 Restoration Plan Instruction [NC ER] - Instruction to be issued by the TSO to a DSO or to a Significant Grid User for the purpose of Restoration Plan activation.

-Resynchronisation [NC ER] - Synchronising two Synchronised Regions by connecting the two Synchronised Regions at the Resynchronisation Point.
+Resynchronisation [NC ER] - Synchronising and connecting again two Synchronised Regions at the Resynchronisation Point. .

 Resynchronisation Leader [NC ER] - The TSO in charge of Resynchronisation of two Synchronised Regions.